 Addressing AAT deficiency-associated liver disease (AATLD)

-Belcesiran, is our GalXC™ product candidate for the treatment of alpha-1 antitrypsin (AAT) deficiency-associated liver disease (AATLD).
+Belcesiran is our GalXC™ product candidate for the treatment of alpha-1 antitrypsin (AAT) deficiency-associated liver disease (AATLD).
 Alpha-1 antitrypsin deficiency (AATD) is a rare, inherited disorder that can lead to liver disease in children and liver and lung disease in adults.
 The condition is caused by mutations in the SERPINA1 gene.
 In people with AATLD, the liver produces an abnormal version of the AAT protein, which is prone to aggregation in the liver.
 This accumulation of mutated AAT in the liver can lead to liver disease.
 Individuals with AATLD also have an increased risk of having lung disease.
 There are currently no approved therapies to treat AATLD.
-We are currently evaluating Belcesiran in a Phase 1 clinical study and initiated a Phase 2 clinical trial of Belcesiran in the first half of 2021.
+We are currently evaluating belcesiran in a Phase 1 clinical study and initiated a Phase 2 clinical trial of belcesiran in 2021.

 Belcesiran SHINE clinical development program

 We are investigating belcesiran (DCR-A1AT) as part of a clinical development program called SHINE.